coderiders22/Rise11_Full_Stack_Assignment/README.md

 ## **Challenges Faced and Solutions**

-### **1. Responsiveness for Mobile Devices**
+### **1. Responsiveness for tablet Devices**
-- **Challenge**: The layout didn’t align properly for smaller screens.
+- **Challenge**: The layout didn’t align properly for medium screens.
 - **Solution**:
-  - Refactored the CSS to use a mobile-first approach with additional media queries.
+  - Refactored the CSS to use a tablet-first approach with additional media queries.
   - Adjusted padding, margins, and font sizes dynamically based on screen width.

 ### **2. Handling Dynamic Interactions**